ShreyaKunda/CrewAI-Workshop-Part-1/exercises/01_first_agent/README.md

 1. Verbose logs showing the agent's thinking process
 2. A clear, simple explanation of AI from the agent

-## 💡 Tips

-- The `verbose=True` setting shows the agent's internal reasoning
-- A good backstory helps the agent understand its context and respond better
-- The agent will use the local Ollama model without any API keys

 ## Next Steps